 This is the Oxbow District of Napa; this neighborhood is located just east of downtown Napa and has become a destination in and of itself for small restaurant spaces inside Oxbow Public Market, a diversity of tasting rooms all within a short walk of each other and for the social aspects.
 It is easy to whittle away several hours just in this part of town, simply visiting several of the tasting rooms.

 Gustavo remembers the first time he became interested in wine; his father brought home a bottle of juice from crushed Muscat grapes.
-He remembers the diversity of aromas from this variety and it’s sweetness and compared it to a cream soda.
+He remembers the diversity of aromas from this variety and its sweetness and compared it to a cream soda.
 Deciding not to drink the rest of the juice he put the cap back on and put it in his mother’s refrigerator and forgot all about it.
 His memory was quickly jarred two weeks later when the inside of the refrigerator was covered with fermenting juice and shards of glass as the bottle had exploded.
-His mom wanted to know what had just occurred; Gustavo told her he wasn’t sure but he was going to find out.
+His mom wanted to know what had just occurred; Gustavo told her he wasn’t sure, but he was going to find out.

-Gustavo recalls at the time colleges were not producing a lot of winemakers but that Fresno State had well established viticulture and oenology programs.
+Gustavo recalls at the time colleges were not producing a lot of winemakers, but that Fresno State had well established viticulture and oenology programs.
 Perhaps preferring to stick closer to home he attended the University of California Davis.
 He was one of the first Latino graduates from UC Davis’s Fermentation Sciences program.

 After graduating Gustavo took a job at Chateau Montelena working alongside Mike Grgich (who he had met a number of years prior while interning at Beaulieu Vineyard).
-Gustavo is spotlighted in the feel good wine movie Bottle Shock which loosely tells the story of the 1976 Paris Tasting in which wines from several Napa wineries outscored the French entries in this now famous blind tasting (including the 1973 Chateau Montelena Chardonnay).
+Gustavo is spotlighted in the feel-good wine movie Bottle Shock which loosely tells the story of the 1976 Paris Tasting in which wines from several Napa wineries outscored the French entries in this now famous blind tasting (including the 1973 Chateau Montelena Chardonnay).

 Later in 1977 Gustavo followed Mike Grgich to a winery (Grgich Hills) that Mike had founded with his partner Austin Hills; Gustavo worked on their first harvest.
 Not only did Gustavo help create the winning Chardonnay in the Paris Tasting of 1976 but several years later his work with Mike Grgich would again be rewarded.
 The Great Chardonnay Showdown was organized in 1980 in Chicago.
 Over 200 Chardonnays were entered in this competition with some international wines also represented.
 By the end of the competition Grgich Hill’s first Chardonnay vintage, the 1977 had triumphed over all the entries.